-The white sandy beaches are another reason why people love Barcelona so much.
+Another thing Barcelona is famous for is it’s white sandy beaches, which are easily accessible from the city centre.
 The city lies on the coast of the Mediterranean Sea, and practically the entire south-east coast of Barcelona is just beaches.
 The warm climate means that there’s rarely a bad time to go out and enjoy the beach life – it’s possible to swim comfortably even in October, thanks to the high sea temperatures.

 Beach culture is a thing in Barcelona and there are a few different takes on what the perfect day on the beach should look like.
 The beaches closer to the city center tend to be more active and crowded, usually full of younger people who want to have fun and party.
 On the other hand, if you go to the northern beaches that are further away from the city center, you’re more likely to encounter a peaceful environment of fishermen.